 To mark the inauguration of New York-based sculptor B. Wurtz’s first major U.S. museum survey, the artist will be in conversation with ICA LA Curator, Jamillah James.
 James and Wurtz will discuss a variety of topics including the nature of Wurtz’s practice, his background as an artist, and his ICA LA exhibition B. Wurtz: This Has No Name.

-In conjunction with the exhibition This Brush for Hire: Norm Laich & Many Other Artists, ICA LA returns with a second iteration of Boxing Philosophical on the topic of authorship and artistic agency.
 For more than three decades, artist Norm Laich has straddled two distinct roles—as masterful “brush for hire” for other artists and as an artist in his own right.
 How do we attribute authorship when it is split between execution and idea?
-The debate will explore the questions and issues provoked by the example of Laich, as the panelists share interpretations of authorship, originality, and authenticity.
+The debate explores questions and issues provoked by the example of Laich, as the panelists share interpretations of authorship, originality, and authenticity.

 Andrea Fraser reads from her essay Toward a Reflexive Resistance